 Submissions are welcome on any topic in legal, institutional and/or constitutional history.
 Early career scholars, including those pursuing graduate or law degrees, those who have completed their terminal degree within the previous year, and those independent scholars at a comparable stage, are eligible to apply.
 Papers already submitted to the ASLH Program Committee–whether or not accepted for an existing panel–and papers never previously submitted are equally eligible.
 Once selected, Preyer Award winners must present their paper as part of the Preyer panel, and they will be removed from any other panel.

 Submissions should be a single MS Word document consisting of a complete curriculum vitae, contact information, and a complete draft of the paper to be presented.
 Papers must not exceed 40 pages (12 point font, double-spaced) and must contain supporting documentation.
-In past competitions, the Committee has given preference to draft articles and essays, though the Committee will still consider shorter conference papers. as one of the criteria for selection will be the suitability of the paper for reduction to a twenty-minute oral presentation.
-The deadline for submission is June 15, 2014.
+In past competitions, the Committee has given preference to draft articles and essays, though the Committee will still consider shorter conference papers, as one of the criteria for selection will be the suitability of the paper for reduction to a twenty-minute oral presentation.
+The (new, extended) deadline for submission is July 8, 2016.

 Kathryn T. Preyer Scholars will receive a $500 cash award and reimbursement of expenses up to $750 for travel, hotels, and meals.
-Each will present the paper that s/he submitted to the competition at the Society’s annual meeting in Denver, Colorado, on November 6-9, 2014.
+Each will present the paper that s/he submitted to the competition at the Society’s annual meeting.
 The Society’s journal, Law and History Review, has published several past winners of the Preyer competition, though it is under no obligation to do so.

-Please send submissions as Microsoft Word attachments by June 15, 2014, to the chair of the Preyer Committee, Gautham Rao <email>.
-He will forward them to the other committee members.
+Please send submissions as Microsoft Word attachments by July 8, 2016, to the chair of the Preyer Committee, Serena Mayeri, University of Pennsylvania <email>.
+She will forward them to the other committee members.

 |2013||Matthew A. Axtell (New York University School of Law, Princeton University), Elizabeth Papp Kamali (University of Michigan)|